 Teaching Strategies

 Welcome to the Teaching Strategies section!
 The aim of this section is to provide you with lots of practical ideas to help make your teaching lively and to help you address common ‘learning blocks’ that students encounter in history.
 For example, these might be in relation to chronological understanding, or defining historical significance, or taking part in debate, or learning dates and names.
 These practical teaching strategies have been developed and tested by leading history teaching practitioners.
 They can be adapted to your teaching environment.
-They are ‘quick fixes’ and are not of themselves enough to make a great teacher.
-Excellent history teachers have a very clear understanding of the discipline of history, they know what is meant by historical thinking, and they are part of a community of professionals who are constantly debating what is meant by progression in history and sharing ideas about good practice.
+You can build these ideas into your planning to help you achieve the purpose of the learning for your students.

 Image: The Book of Ethics of Henry of Germany, Public Domain (The Yorck Project: 10.000 Meisterwerke der Malerei).